RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Introduction

-Model conditioning may be even more critical for data-driven Reynolds stress models.
-Recent works in data-driven turbulence modeling highlighted conditioning as a potential difficulty.
-This is because some data-driven models do not have explicit expressions for the Reynolds stress~\cite{ling16reynolds,wang17physics-informed}, which make it difficult to treat the Reynolds stresses implicitly in the RANS equations to improve model conditioning.
-For example, Wang et al.~\cite{wang17physics-informed} used machine learning techniques to predict Reynolds stresses based on existing DNS databases and reported that the solved mean velocity field does not improve over the original RANS simulations, even though the predicted Reynolds stress shows noticeable improvement.
-Gamahara et al.~\cite{gamahara17searching} proposed a data-driven subgrid-scale stress model in a turbulent channel flow.
-They reported that the neural network model predicted better subgrid-scale stresses but the less satisfactory mean velocities compared to the predictions of Smagorinsky models.
-These observations demonstrate the gap between \textit{a priori} and \textit{a posteriori} performances in Reynolds or subgrid-scale stress-based turbulence modeling by using data-driven techniques.
-That is, an ill-conditioned model can amplify small \textit{a priori} errors in the modeled terms to large \textit{a posteriori} errors in the solved quantities, which would defeating all efforts in improving the closure models.
-Consequently, efforts must be made to improve the model conditioning in such cases.
+Recently, data-driven turbulence modeling has emerged as a promising field of research with a number of approaches been proposed in the past few years~\cite[e.g.,][]{ling16reynolds,singh16using,wang17physics-informed,weatheritt2016novel}.
+Of particular relevance to the present discussions are the data-driven Reynolds stress closures~\citep{ling16reynolds,wang17physics-informed,geneva2018quantifying} in which the Reynolds stresses are obtained directly from machine learning models trained on high-fidelity simulation databases without solving partial differential equations (PDEs) or using explicit algebraic models.
+In such models, the chain coupling mechanism related to the Reynolds stress transport equations as described above is not a relevant cause of numerical instability, and thus the possible ill-conditioning of RANS equations is placed under spotlight.
+Moreover, these data-driven Reynolds stress models do not have explicit expressions for the Reynolds stress~\citep{ling16reynolds,wang17physics-informed}, which make it difficult to treat the Reynolds stresses implicitly in the RANS equations to improve model conditioning.
+For example, \cite{wang17physics-informed} used random forests regression to predict Reynolds stresses based on direct numerical simulation (DNS) databases and reported that the solved mean velocity field does not improve over the original RANS simulations, even though the predicted Reynolds stresses showed significant improvements.
+Such a paradox clearly demonstrates the gap between \textit{a priori} and \textit{a posteriori} performances in turbulence models based on data-driven Reynolds stress closures.
+That is, an ill-conditioned model can amplify small \textit{a priori} errors in the modeled terms to large \textit{a posteriori} errors in the solved quantities, which defeats all efforts in the improvement of the closure models.
+Similar gaps have been observed in data-driven subgrid-scale (SGS) stress models for large eddy simulations (LES).
+For example, \cite{gamahara17searching} reported that their neural network model predicted better SGS stresses than the Smagorinsky model for turbulent channel flows, but the mean velocity predictions were much less satisfactory.
+Given the large number of efforts in developing data-driven Reynolds stresses model ~\citep[e.g.,][]{ling16reynolds,wang17physics-informed,zhang2018machine} and subgrid-scale models~\citep[e.g.,][]{vollant2017subgrid,maulik2017neural,maulik2018sub,king2016autonomic} for turbulent flows, the conditioning in such models must be closely examined along with their \textit{a priori} predictive performances.
+Note, however, that some data-driven approaches, e.g., those based on correcting turbulence transport equations~\citep{parish16paradigm,singh2017machine} or discovering analytical turbulent constitutive relations by using symbolic regression~\citep{weatheritt2016novel} are less affected by the conditioning discussed here.